 Seeing the ‘Prime’ message on your Keurig

 If you ignore your Keurig’s descaling for long enough, you might end up with the ‘Prime’ message on the little screen.
-At that point, you might remember that you’ve never taken any maintenance steps to keep the Keurig in shape.
+At that point, you might remember that you’ve never taken any maintenance steps to keep the Keurig coffee maker in shape so it continues to brew your delicious cup of Joe (why is coffee called Joe?)in the morning.
 Well, one of those steps would be to descale your Keurig and have it working for a long time to come!

 What does Descaling Do?